New Bone, Joint and Spine Program will offer ‘one-stop’ care

 When you hurt your back or neck, injure your knee or get a concussion—all examples of musculoskeletal problems—you want quick and easy access to the doctors and other specialists that you might need.

-That’s what Mercy Health System will be offering soon with its new comprehensive Bone, Joint and Spine Program.
+That’s what we will be offering soon with its new comprehensive Bone, Joint and Spine Program.

 “It’s a program that includes multiple specialists—like orthopedic surgeons, sports medicine doctors, and spine and back doctors—who will be providing complete care all in one place,” says Michael Yang, MD, a sports medicine physician with Mercy.

 A commitment to the community

 This kind of multidisciplinary program has been available at large institutions.
 Now Mercy wants to bring this high standard of convenient care to the community it serves.